RITlug/teleirc/docs/using-docker.rst

 Using Docker
 ############

-Dockerfiles and images are available for configuring and running Teleirc.
+Dockerfiles and images are available in ``containers/`` for configuring and running Teleirc.
 Install Docker onto the machine you plan to run Teleirc from.